taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Monitoring_your_Projects/Available_Monitoring_tools.md

 ## **Project Function Buttons**

-Taikun offers various services to monitor the condition of Kubernetes clusters apart from the main Dashboard menu.
+Taikun CloudWorks offers various services to monitor the condition of Kubernetes clusters apart from the main Dashboard menu.
 To access these services, you need to open a Project where you have established a Kubernetes cluster and click one of the function buttons.

 There are several function buttons available, including: